Clearing is an opportunity for you to apply directly to your chosen university and receive advice and guidance throughout the process.

-Stay calm and think about what’s next.
+Think about what you really enjoy doing, not just the subjects where you may get the best grades.
 What matters to you?
-Think about what you really enjoy doing, not just the subjects where you got the best grades.
 There’s a strong link between passion for a subject and success.

 What sort of accommodation choices are there?
-At Anglia Ruskin there are a number of different options depending on where you live, which campus your course is at and what you’d like to do.
-On your own or in a group – know your preferences and be clear about what is going to be available to you at the campus you choose.
+At Anglia Ruskin there are a number of options depending on where you live now, which campus your course is at and what you’d like to study.
+You'll find details of our halls and houses online, along with information about when and how to apply.

-It can be difficult to take everything in, and you might need to look back over anything that’s been said to you.
-You’ll get an email confirming any offer made to you.
+It can be difficult to take everything in, and you might need to look back over information to help you make your choices.

 If you’ve not already done so, get along to the university campus where you want to study.
-Drop in and take a tour of the campus, meet current students and lecturers and speak to the accommodation team.
-The Clearing centre will be open extended hours.
+Or if you can't visit in person, take a virtual tour.

-This is the best bit… you’re going to university – where you’ll make friends and networks for life.
-If you choose Anglia Ruskin, every moment you spend with us matters.
+This is the best bit: you’re going to university, where you’ll make friends and networks for life.
+Spread the news!

 Call 01245 686868, email firstname.lastname@example.org or speak to us on live chat.